 We started by opening some PDF files we keep for just such a purpose.
 PDF Reader opens files quickly, even large, multipage files.
 Files were rendered nicely, including color images, and the image and page navigation commands worked well.
 To convert PDFs, we simply saved files in our choice of a variety of formats: TXT, BMP, JPG, GIF, PNG, WMF, EMF, and EPS.
 We could also print PDFs and view document property sheets.
 While that's about the limit of what PDF Reader for Windows 7 does, that's what most users need in a free PDF reader, and is similar to the capabilities of other tools of its type.
 We did notice that it seemed faster than certain big-box freeware, though.

-Open, read, view, review and print Adobe PDF files, and convert PDF to TXT, BMP, JPG, GIF, PNG, WMF, EMF, EPS with this lightweight yet full-featured free PDF viewer.
-The sosftware supports zoom in and zoom out, page rotation, and PDF slide show, and it can be added to Windows 7 as a baked-in PDF browser.
-Designed and certified for Microsoft Windows 7 32-bit and 64-bit.
-This PDF reader loads itself in a lightning fast way, and opens almost any PDF files within a second or two.
+Open, read, view, review, edit, and print Adobe PDF files, and convert PDF to TXT, BMP, JPG, GIF, PNG, TIFF, WMF, EMF, EPS with this lightweight yet full-featured free PDF viewer.
+The software supports zoom in and zoom out, page rotation, and PDF slide show, and it can be added to Windows 7 as a baked-in PDF browser.
+Designed and certified for Microsoft Windows 7 32-bit and 64-bit, this PDF reader loads itself in a lightning fast way, and opens almost all PDF files in a split second.
 It's an ideal PDF viewer for Microsoft Windows 7, and you can even associate the software with the PDF file type on your system.
-A special feature of this PDF reader is slideshow.
+One special feature of the PDF reader is slideshow.
 You can browse your PDF document in the way just as you show your Microsoft PowerPoint slides.
-PDF Reader for Windows 7 is backward compatible with the following operating systems, Microsoft Windows Vista Microsoft Windows XP Microsoft Windows 2000 You can also install the PDF Reader on your server operating systems for terminal users, Microsoft Windows Server 2008 Microsoft Windows Server 2003 Microsoft Windows 2000 Server Microsoft Home Server Freeware, no strings attached.
+The other special feature is to copy text and graphics out of any PDF file.
+PDF Reader for Windows 7 is backward compatible with the following operating systems, Microsoft Windows Vista, Microsoft Windows XP, Microsoft Windows 2000.
+You can also install the PDF Reader on a server operating systems for terminal users, Microsoft Windows Server 2008, Microsoft Windows Server 2003, Microsoft Windows 2000 Server, and Microsoft Home Server.